Alexander Rosenbaum: Early life

+In the 1980s, during the Afghan war, he travelled to Afghanistan several times to sing for the Soviet troops.
+He dedicated one of his most famous songs, Black tulip, to the Soviet soldiers who participated in that war.

 Political career

-On December 7, 2003, Alexander Rosenbaum took office as a member of the Russian parliament (the fourth Duma) for Yedinaya Rossiya and deputy chairman of the State Duma Culture Committee.
+On December 7, 2003, Alexander Rosenbaum took office as a member of the Russian parliament (the fourth Duma) for United Russia and deputy chairman of the State Duma Culture Committee.
 When asked by a journalist about what he had to sacrifice to be able to run for MP, Rosenbaum answered:

 He was not listed as an MP in the fifth Duma.

 He is also a supporter of Yisrael Beiteinu Israeli political party and sang the theme tune for the party in the 2009 Israeli legislative election.

 Rosenbaum expressed support for the annexation of Crimea by Russia in 2014, and stated, "Crimea is ours."
 For this he was banned from entering Ukraine.
-Since March 2014, Crimea has been illegally occupied by the Russian Federation.

-Business
+Business ventures

 Rosenbaum is co-owner of a growing (as of 2007) network of beer-halls in Saint-Petersburg, called "Tolstiy Frayer".
 The name has a humorous, as well as gangster slang air to it and can roughly be rendered as "Fat patsy".
 The name is a reference to one of Rosenbaum's songs.